Who are we

 • charity regulation.
 To comply with our charity obligations

 • If you, a relative or a friend, are cared for or are supported by Dove House Hospice, the personal-sensitive information you provide to us will be used only for the purposes of offering access to and providing you with services including bereavement support, for training our staff or for monitoring the quality of our services.

 The lawful basis for the collection and use of your personal data is that you have given your consent and/or that it is in our legitimate interests to do so in order to support hospice needs in the area and your rights and freedoms are not prejudiced by this.

 We do not sell personal data but if, for example, we hold an event in conjunction with another organisation, we may share information between us, in which case, we will make that clear to you when you provide the personal data.

 We use third party electronic payment providers such as World Pay to administer some transactions.
 They have their own privacy policies and we encourage you to read them.

 We may share your personal data with health and social care professionals and organisations involved in the provision of your care, always within the appropriate regulations governing sharing of your health and social care records.
 In some cases we may share to professional bodies or otherwise as required by law, regulation or codes of practice

 Preferences / Subscribe / Unsubscribe

-You and any other person whose personal data you have provided to us can change your/their mind about whether you wish to receive information, or can choose to hear only about a specific event or activity (for example, you may decide you only want lottery information or Midnight Walk information).
+You and any other person whose personal data you have provided to us can change your/their mind about whether you wish to receive information or can choose to hear only about a specific event or activity (for example, you may decide you only want lottery information or Starlight Stride information).